mcello23/python-music-download/README.md

 It will automatically download the songs inside the music_list array, creating a <b>musicas_baixadas</b> folder where you set the script.

-To download other songs, simply change the artists :
+To download other songs, simply change the name of artists and sogns, as below:

 ```
 music_list = [